-The purpose of a freelance writer website is to try and build a relationship with your visitor.
+The purpose of a freelance blogger website is to try and build a relationship with your visitor.
 If you include appropriate CTAs and persuade your visitor to perform a particular action and continue the conversation with you, then you also start to build trust.
 And trust is essential for converting leads into clients.

 You can place these CTAs in your sidebars, header, footer, at the end of blog posts—wherever works—but make sure that you include a handful of them.
 I mean, you can never have too many opportunities to engage with your visitor, right?

-Building a Freelance Writer Website That Sells
+Building a Freelance Blogger Website That Sells

 Oh, and don’t put too much thought into the SEO aspect in the early stages.

 Don’t forget that Google is smart.
-Google knows when you’re building a website solely for the purpose of driving traffic instead of providing value.
+Google knows if you’re building a website solely for the purpose of driving traffic instead of providing value.
 It’s important that you don’t try and trick Google as it will only end in tears.